See also Clipper

 discarded.

-Modify the macro.
+Then, modify the macro.
 (A WordPerfect macro can be opened and saved like any other

-2. Create a special storage folder on
+[2.]
+Create a special storage folder on

-your computer to store the new files.
-Use
+your computer to contain the new files.

-a fairly short folder name.
+a fairly short path to it and a short folder name.

-3. Enter the full path to that storage
+[3.]
+Enter the full path to that storage

 folder at the top of the macro's redlined